Skip to main content

 Consumed capacity

 Consumed capacity refers to the capacity (in TiB of storage) currently being consumed on the service.
-It is calculated differently based on the storage type:
+It is calculated differently based on the data storage type:

 • Unified or block-optimized storage: Consumed capacity is calculated based on the type of capacity (either logical or physical) selected during the ordering process.
 The calculation is performed per performance service level instance.